GensoKishi Metaverse (MV) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 GensoKishi Metaverse Historical Price

-According to the latest data gathered on GensoKishi Metaverse live price page, the current price of GensoKishi Metaverse is 0.00682443USD.
-The circulating supply of GensoKishi Metaverse(MV) is 399.74M MV , giving it a market capitalization of $2.73M.
+According to the latest data gathered on GensoKishi Metaverse live price page, the current price of GensoKishi Metaverse is 0.00705664USD.
+The circulating supply of GensoKishi Metaverse(MV) is 399.74M MV , giving it a market capitalization of $2.82M.

 The GensoKishi Metaverse Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MV based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.